echicken/doorparty-connector/README.md

-In the long term, you may wish to consider using a node.js process manager such as [forever](https://github.com/foreverjs/forever) or [pm2](http://pm2.keymetrics.io/) launch DoorParty Connector and keep it running.
+In the long term, you may wish to consider using a node.js process manager such as [forever](https://github.com/foreverjs/forever) or [pm2](http://pm2.keymetrics.io/) to launch DoorParty Connector and keep it running.

 ## Synchronet Configuration